Physio And Ultrasound Therapy

 Ultrasound Therapy As Used By Physiotherapists?

 Ultrasound therapy in physiotherapy is the utilization of sound waves to help stimulate a healing response.
-As a result, this from of ultrasound is referred to as therapeutic ultrasound, the sound waves in therapeutic ultrasound are sound waves that sit above the range capable of being detected by human hearing.
-Such sound waves have been used for decades by physiotherapists to help treat musculoskeletal problems.
+As a result, this from of ultrasound is referred to as therapeutic ultrasound.
+The sound waves utilized in therapeutic ultrasound, sit above the range capable of being detected by human hearing.
+Sound waves like this have been used for decades by physiotherapists to help treat musculoskeletal problems.

-The normal human audible range is considered to be ranging from 16Hz to around 15-20,000Hz.
-Beyond this upper limit of 20,000Hz the mechanical vibration generated by a therapeutic ultrasound machine is referred to as ultrasound.
-The frequencies used in physiotherapy practices are are typically 1.0 MHz and 3.0 MHz indicating the sound waves are operating at 1-3 million cycles per second.
+Normal human audible range is considered to range from 16Hz to around 15-20,000Hz.
+Beyond this upper limit of 20,000Hz mechanical vibration generated via a therapeutic ultrasound machine is referred to as ultrasound.
+Frequencies used in physiotherapy, are are typically 1.0 MHz and 3.0 MHz.
+Indicating the sound waves are operating at 1-3 million cycles per second.

-What Injuries Can Ultrasound Therapy Be Used To Treat?
+What Injuries Is Ultrasound Therapy Used To Treat?

 Therapeutic ultrasound is used in physiotherapy to treat a variety of musculoskeletal conditions.
-Research has shown the modality to cause an increase in tissue healing rates and scar tissue breakdown.
-Some common applications are to apply ultrasound to ligament sprains, muscle strains and soft tissue bruising.
-Seeing as ultrasound can cause an increase in tissue activity certain uses ultrasound therapy are contraindicated including:
+Research has shown the modality to cause an increase in tissue healing rates, and scar tissue breakdown.
+Some common applications are to apply ultrasound to:

 • Application over local malignancy